 Estimated payments are simple to make by check or electronically.
 They should be made quarterly on 15 April, 15 June, 15 Sept and then 15 Jan 2023.
 I.e., it’s possible you’re already late on two of them.
 As stated, bad news ages poorly…

 But the glory of those gains is that you can offset them by selling other securities at a loss—this is called tax-loss harvesting.
 Now is a good time to verify what gains you’ve accumulated during the year so far to calculate how much you might need to tax-loss harvest.
-Of course, you actually have to have shares trading at a loss which has finally become common in 2022.
+Of course, you actually have to have shares trading at a loss which fortunately hasn’t been as common in 2023 (so far).

 Remember too, that harvesting capital gains, even when they’re not offset by losses, can be an effective planning tool as well.
 If your family will be in a higher capital gains tax bracket next year, and you have a reason to recognize income, doing so this year in a lower bracket could make sense.

 Roth Conversion Planning.
 If you have money tied up in a Traditional (pre-tax) IRA or the TSP or a 401(k)/403(b), and your tax bracket this year will be lower than what you expect in retirement, then now is a great time to start estimating how much you’ll want to convert this year.
 For example, if you wanted to convert (pay taxes now) up to the top of the 24% bracket as a married couple, you’d be looking at the difference between your expected taxable income and $364,200.
 As always, the devil is in the details.
 You’ll need to consider:

 You can Roth Convert your IRA money at any time, but you have to be separated from the service (military or civilian), or be 59 ½ to Roth convert your TSP dollars.
 If you have a 401(k)/403(b), the specific rules of that company’s plan will dictate your eligibility.